nzzdev/Storytelling-Styleguide/pages/style/colors.md

 ## Qualitative Color Scale: Choice
-Our choice colors are less often used in the traditional visualization order.
-Rather, they are more often chosen as custom colors when creating more open graphics or custom color concepts for an article.
+Our choice colors are less often used in our basic daily business.
+They are most often included in one-off graphics or illustrations, as well as part of a custom color concept in an article.

 ```color-palette|span-1
 colors: